This article is a review of the Wealthsimple robo-advisor platform and includes positive testimony from a real-life Wealthsimple investor.

 Wealthsimple offers the full array of accounts, from RRSPs, TFSAs, RESPs, non-registered accounts, spousal plans, LIRAs, and RRIFs.

 If you’re interested in becoming a client of Wealthsimple, we have a special offer for you:

-Boomer & Echo readers receive a special $50 bonus when they open up a new account with Wealthsimple.
+Boomer & Echo readers get a $50 cash bonus when they open up a new account with Wealthsimple and fund it with $500 within 45 days.
 Sign-up now to add this offer to your account.